BrendanMarkland/Mixed-Messages/README.md

 # CodeCademy Mixed Messages Project Info

-## Developping a

 ---
+Goals of Project

-*Using JavaScript to develop a random horoscope.
+-Use JavaScript to develop a random horoscope.
+-Use cmd to push files into GitHub repository
 ---

 #### To run the code

-`cd .../folder-contains-script
+`cd .../folder-contains-script`
-node script.js`
+`node script.js`